IsaacScript/isaacscript/website-root.md

 The `isaacscript-common` package contains extra goodies that you can easily use in your [IsaacScript](https://isaacscript.github.io/) mods.
 Think of it as an expanded standard library beyond what the official Isaac API offers.

-For more information about IsaacScript, see the [official website](https://isaacscript.github.io/).
+- For more information about IsaacScript, see the [official website](https://isaacscript.github.io/).
+- Also see the [GitHub repository](https://github.com/IsaacScript/isaacscript-common) for `isaacscript-common`.

 <br />